-Atropine 0.02mg/kg up to a maximum of 0.6mg can be used to reduce the hypersalivation caused by ketamine which can lead to larynogospasm or aspiration.
-Recent studies have shown no benefit to routine co-administration of atropine, though prophylactic administration may be considered in procedures in which minimising oral secretions is important, such as lip or tongue wounds.
-It is worth having it drawn up to be administered in the event of concerns surrounding hypersalivation during the procedure.
+Atropine 0.02mg/kg up to a maximum of 0.6mg can be used to reduce the hypersalivation caused by ketamine which can lead to laryngospasm or aspiration.
+Recent studies have shown no benefit to routine co-administration of atropine.
+However, prophylactic administration may be considered in procedures where minimising oral secretions is important, such as lip or tongue wounds.
+It is worth having it drawn up to be administered in case of concerns surrounding hypersalivation during the procedure.

-Midazolam has previously been used for emergence phenomena, but it should be noted that unpleasant reactions are uncommon and there is no benefit from the routine prophylactic administration of midazolam in children.
-There is significant variation in the literature with regards to dose, ranging from 0.02mg/kg to 0.1mg/kg.
-I favour a dose of 0.05mg/kg, but this can be repeated if necessary.
-I normally don’t draw this up, but have the dose required in my head and the vial nearby should unpleasant reactions arise.
+Midazolam has previously been used for emergence phenomena.
+Still, it should be noted that unpleasant reactions are uncommon, and there is no benefit from the routine prophylactic administration of midazolam in children.
+There is significant variation in the literature with regard to dose, ranging from 0.02mg/kg to 0.1mg/kg.
+I favour a 0.05mg/kg dose, but this can be repeated if necessary.
+I usually don’t draw this up, but I have the dose required in my head and the vial nearby should unpleasant reactions arise.

 Ondansetron 0.15mg/kg would be the drug of choice for the vomiting child; some clinicians opt to give it prophylactically although there is minimal evidence to support routine use.